FC Dacia Chișinău: National Division (2002–10)

 Dacia won their first National Division match 1–0 against Nistru Otaci, and ended the 2002–03 season in 4th with qualification to the Intertoto Cup as a result.
 Here they defeated the Faeroese club GÍ Gøta and Albanian side Partizani Tirana, against whom they five unanswered goals over the two-legged fixture (2–0 and 3–0).
 Dacia were subsequently eliminated by Germans Schalke 04, losing both legs (1–0 and 2–1).

 Before the 2003–04 season, former Dacia player and second-team coach Emil Caras took over as head coach, leading the side to 5th place in the league and a Moldovan Cup semi-final defeat against fellow Chișinău-based side Zimbru Chișinău.
-Durfing that cup-run, Dacia recorded the victory in its history, 9–0 against FC Florești.
+Durfing that cup-run, Dacia recorded the largest victory in its history, 9–0 against FC Florești.

 The 2004–05 season saw Dacia qualify for the UEFA Cup for the first time after a third-place finish in the league.
 The Wolves also finished as runners-up in the Moldova Cup after a dramatic loss to Nistru Otaci.
 Dacia were knocked out of the 2005-06 UEFA Cup in the first round against the Swiss Challenge League team FC Vaduz, losing 2–0 away but winning the home leg 1–0 though Vladimir Jăpălău.
 The subsequent league campaign ended in sixth position, along with defeat in the Moldova Cup semi-finals against Nistru Otaci.
 However, Dacia was the winner of a friendly tournament named the Turkmenistan President's Cup in February 2006, winning 4–3 in the final and collecting $20,000 US dollars as a prize.